Rufous Hummingbird

 Young

-Female feeds the young, sticking her bill deep into their mouths and regurgitating tiny insects, perhaps mixed with nectar.
+Female Rufous Hummingbird feed young by sticking her bill deep into their mouths and regurgitating tiny insects, perhaps mixed with nectar.
 Age of young at first flight about 21 days.

 Feeding Behavior

-At flowers, usually feeds while hovering, extending its bill and long tongue deep into the center of the flower.
-At feeders, may either hover or perch.
-To catch small insects, may fly out and capture them in midair, or hover to pluck them from foliage.
-Also sometimes will take spiders or trapped insects from spider webs.
+The Rufous Hummingbird usually feeds at flowers while hovering, extending its bill and long tongue deep into the center of the flower.
+At feeders, it may either hover or perch.
+To catch small insects, it may fly out and capture them in midair, or hover to pluck them from foliage.
+The Rufous Hummingbird also sometimes will take spiders or trapped insects from spider webs.

 Diet

 Mostly nectar and insects.
-Takes nectar from flowers, and will feed on tiny insects as well.
+The Rufous Hummingbird takes nectar from flowers and will feed on tiny insects as well.
 Often visits red tubular flowers such as penstemons, red columbines, paintbrush, scarlet sage, gilia, and many others.
 Will also feed on sugar-water mixtures in hummingbird feeders.

 Nesting

-Male's courtship display flight traces a steep U or vertical oval, climbing high and then diving steeply, with whining and popping sounds at bottom of dive.
-Also buzzes back and forth in front of perched female.
-Male may mate with several females.
-Nest site is usually well concealed in lower part of coniferous trees, deciduous shrubs, vines.
-Located 3-30 feet above the ground, usually lower than 15 feet, although nests may be higher later in the season.
+The male Rufous Hummingbird's courtship display flight traces a steep U or vertical oval, climbing high and then diving steeply, with whining and popping sounds at the bottom of the dive.
+He also buzzes back and forth in front of a perched female.
+The male may mate with several females.
+The nest site is usually well concealed in the lower part of coniferous trees, deciduous shrubs, and vines.
+It is located 3-30 feet above the ground, usually lower than 15 ft, although nests may be higher later in the season.
 Old nests may be refurbished and reused.
-Nest (built by female) is a compact cup of grasses, moss, plant down, spider webs, and other soft materials, the outside camouflaged with lichens and moss.
+The nest, built by the female, is a compact cup of grasses, moss, plant down, spider webs, and other soft materials, with the outside camouflaged with lichens and moss.

 Conservation Status

-Still widespread and very common, but surveys show continuing declines in numbers during recent decades.
+Still widespread and very common, but the Rufous Hummingbird faces continuing declines in numbers during recent decades.
 Because it relies on finding the right conditions in so many different habitats at just the right seasons during the year, it could be especially vulnerable to the effects of climate change.

 Climate Threats Facing the Rufous Hummingbird